dariusztytko/progress-burp/README.md

 * Items can be filtered by:
   - status
   - tags (there are two filtering modes: **AND** - item has to have all filtering tags **OR** - item has to have at least one of the filtering tags)

+* Exclude requests from capture based on the path extension or response status code

 * Selected items can be sent to the Burp Suite tools: Intruder, Repeater or Scanner